MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

     }
     ```

-1. Assign the `Monitoring Metrics Publisher` role on the workspace's data collection rule to the managed identity.
+1. Assign the Monitoring Metrics Publisher role on the workspace's data collection rule to the managed identity:

     ```azurecli
     az role assignment create \